Teach in Thailand with Go Thailand!

 - What happens when I arrive?

-You will be met at the airport and then transfer to the orientation venue to complete the orientation session / TEFL course.
+You will transfer to the orientation venue to complete the orientation session.
 From here, you will be given information about your school and how to get to your host town city.

 - Do the schools have a curriculum?

 Thai schools are generally not well resourced in comparison to some countries.
 However, most of the schools have teaching materials such as text books, CDs and flashcards ready for teachers to use.
 Go Thailand works together with partner schools to update and improve existing curriculum.